rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 Second, the fact that ∃(_**c<sub>Primicorn</sub>**_) is true does _not_ imply that the _meaning_ of _**c<sub>Primicorn</sub>**_ exists.

-It implies that (somewhere in Reality, for instance _here_) the string _"the non-trivial factorization of a prime number"_ exists.
-And, in this case at least, likely not much else.
+It implies that (somewhere within Reality, for instance _here_) the string _"the non-trivial factorization of a prime number"_ exists.
+And at least in this case, it's likely unconnected to many other _concepts_.

 ### The Primicorn, Again